HammadNawaz35/Nexus/README.md

 ## 📄 License

-This project is private.
-All rights reserved.
+This project is Open Source.

 ---